midnight1337/SuzukiSv650sGearIndicator/README.md

 ## Overview

-Suzuki Gear Indicator module is a project designed especially for my motorbike Suzuki SV650S K8 that displays:
+Suzuki Gear Indicator module is a project designed especially for my motorbike Suzuki SV650S K8 that is able to display:
 - Current gear
 - Ambient temperature
 - Motorbike battery voltage

-It also contains a:
-- TRE modification (Transmission Retard Elimination) that can be switched on and off
-- Phone charger module

 Circuit is designed to be surface mounted on single side PCB.
 Module is basicaly plug&play as it contains plugs that can be attached to Motorbike ECU.